Cohomologist/cohomologist.github.io/the-origins-of-cognition.md

 #### Foreshadowing intelligence

 Both of the systems we covered above seem fairly straightforward.
 They maintain a desirable state by performing simple actions against anything that disturbs that state.
-But the second system is actually a seismic leap from the first!
+But there's a big difference in philosophy between the two.

 The first system is just there to ensure the cell metabolizes iron properly, keeping iron concentration below a certain point.
 But the second system has a more ambitious goal.
 It drives the cell towards more nutrient-rich regions, even if there's already enough food where they are.
 It isn't enough for the cell to ensure it survive right now.
 It's only enough when the cell is doing everything it can to make sure it is far away from starvation as possible.
 Hopefully, even if the nutrient concetration plummets suddenly, there would be enough of a buffer to ensure it doesn't starve.